Svyatoslavpech/terraform-beginner-bootcamp-2023/README.md

 We can output this changeset i.e. "plan" to be passed to an apply, but often you can just ignore outputting.

+#### Bucket naming rules

+At the start, when we create the name of buckets in Amazon S3, we can get a bucket name having capital letters, which is unacceptable according to the rules.
+This must be remembered and kept under control and, if possible, corrected immediately.

 #### Terraform Apply

 `terraform apply`